 SkyBell gives you local storage and cloud storage for a week- no subscription required.
 I love that both cloud and local storage are available as you can backup your footage two ways, ensuring that you won’t lose it.

 Smart Platform Integration

-Unfortunately, the SkyBell HD does not integrate with any smart home platforms like Google Assistant, Amazon Alexa, or Apple HomeKit.
-However, their website says that partnerships are in the works so you’ll be able to vocally command your video doorbell at some point, hopefully in the near future.
+Unfortunately, the SkyBell HD does not integrate on its own with any smart home platforms like Google Assistant, Amazon Alexa, or Apple HomeKit.
+However, if you integrate it into a security system that supports those smart platforms, you’ll be able to access SkyBell’s features through Alexa or Google Assistant.

 Another negative point of the SkyBell HD Video Doorbell is its lack of artificial intelligence capabilities.
 While some cameras can tell people from pets, cars, and other non-human moving objects, this video doorbell cannot.
 What does this mean for you?
 Well, you’ll probably receive a lot of irrelevant notifications from things you don’t care about- a car driving by, a dog running across your lawn, etc. Hopefully, SkyBell can add person detection and even facial recognition in the future, as it will lead to smarter, more specific notifications.